In Egypt, Gazans sought to leave the war. But it’s not far behind.

 “Egypt is so expensive to live here; you need to have saved a lot of money,” says Ms. Miqdad, who pays $520 per month for her Cairo apartment.

-Architect Malak al-Dirawi and her husband paid $13,000 to Al Hala in order for their family to start a new “future” in Egypt – but now struggle to make ends meet.
+Architect Malak al-Dirawi and her husband paid $13,000 to Al Hala in order for their family to start a new “future” in Egypt, but now struggle to make ends meet.

-Owing to their lack of legal status, Gazans are unable to rent apartments directly and instead sign side agreements with Egyptian landlords or rent them through an Egyptian intermediary – further inflating the cost.
+Owing to their lack of legal status, Gazans are unable to rent apartments directly and instead sign side agreements with Egyptian landlords or rent them through an Egyptian intermediary, further inflating the cost.

-Ms. Sabbah and her two children, Kinan, 8, and Sara, 5, were allowed to enter Egypt in December thanks to her Moroccan citizenship, part of a policy allowing foreign passport holders and their families to leave Gaza.
+Ms. Sabbah and her two children, Kinan, age 8, and Sara, age 5, were allowed to enter Egypt in December thanks to her Moroccan citizenship, part of a policy allowing foreign passport holders and their families to leave Gaza.

 But as they crossed through Rafah, Ms. Sabbah’s husband was informed he could not enter Egypt.
 They faced a “heart-wrenching,” split-second choice: stay in Gaza together, or enter Egypt and leave her husband behind.
 They decided that Ms. Sabbah and their two children would continue on to Egypt while her husband would remain.